 Where to use these tools

-Sponge Tool – Use the Sponge tool to desaturate to make certain areas of a picture be black and white.
-For example use desaturate to take a picture of an object (example: red rose) or a one colored object and create a selection around that object.
+Sponge Tool - Use the Sponge tool to desaturate to make certain areas of a picture be black and white.
+For example, use desaturate to take a picture of an object (example: red rose) or one coloured object and create a selection around that object.
 Then inverse the selection (this makes it so everything but the object can be modified).
 Now desaturate everything else.
 Your end result is a black and white picture with an object in the middle (very cool effect).

 Burn Tool - Fix bright areas, and also you can make shadows appear to be even darker than they were photographed.